Minecraft-Java-Edition-Speedrunning/chunkcacher/README.md

-# Chunk Cacher for 1.14-1.15.2 SSG
+# ChunkCacher

-Caches chunk information to speed up world generation
+A Minecraft Fabric mod that caches chunk information to speed up world generation.